fr-ser/grafana-plugin-data-crawler/README.md

 ### Release

-Run `make install-production` to install dependencies.
+1. Clone or update this repo in the target environment.
-In case this is the initial installation some further steps (like adding the script to the crontab) should be done via `make install-configure`.
+2. In case this is the initial installation some further steps (like adding the script to the crontab) should be done via `make install-configure`.